 What inspired you to get into the bridal fashion industry?

-What is the first thing you consider when you design a wedding gown?
+What is the first thing you consider when designing a wedding gown?

-What number one piece of advice would you give a bride searching for her dream gown?
+What is your number one piece of advice for a bride searching for her dream gown?